beorn7/histogram_experiments/README.md

   potential gain is much lower than it naively appears.
 The broader bit buckets take much more space.
 With the marker bits included, each entry in the 3bit bucket takes 5bit, in the 6bit bucket 9bit, and in the 9bit bucket 13bit.
-For example, a typical distributon of 40% in the 0bit bucket, 30% in the 3bit bucket, 20% in the 6bit bucket, and 10% in the 9bit bucket results in only 8% of the total storage space being used by zero deltas.
+For example, a typical distribution of 40% in the 0bit bucket, 30% in the 3bit bucket, 20% in the 6bit bucket, and 10% in the 9bit bucket results in only 8% of the total storage space being used by zero deltas.
 Therefore, only in cases more dominated by rarely changing buckets would a run-length encoding